humzalikhan/humzalikhan.github.io/_pages/research.md

 I entered the [Butte laboratory](https://tcell.mimg.ucla.edu/) in my freshman year of college.
 I floundered around for a few months, trying to figure out how to use a pipette, before I became somewhat useful.

 Then, I spent some time working on a potential allergy diagnostic called the Basophil Activation Test.
 I spent about six months on this project.
 The test wasn't reliable across control donors, so we scrapped it.
-During this time, I mentored Ilan Bocian, a high school student who is now a freshman at Yeshiva University in New York.

 After the BAT, I transitioned and began working with Tim Thauland, a staff scientist in our lab, on a project linking alpha-adducin, an actin-capping protein, to T cell costimulation.
 Our work showed a novel link between the cytoskeleton and complete activation of helper T cells.

-At the same time, Manish introduced me to Cytometry by Time of Flight (CyTOF).
+At the same time, I was introduced to Cytometry by Time of Flight (CyTOF).
 Using some fantastic physics, CyTOF enables the single cell measurement of 35+ cellular proteins at once.
 I am utilizing this technology to study cell signaling in all known circulating immune cells of healthy donors and patients with Common Variable Immunodeficiency (CVID).

 CVID patients are incredibly heterogenous; most suffer primarily infectious complications, with a subset of patients also experiencing autoimmunity and other dysregulations.
 Patients with non-infectious complications have a significantly (read: 10x) higher risk of death than patients without these complications.